birdofpreyru/react-utils/docs/webpack-config.md

   - Config factory handles the following fields in the options object:
     - **`babelEnv`** &mdash; *String* &mdash; Babel environment to use for the Babel compilation step;
+    - `babelLoaderOptions?: object` &ndash; Optional.
+Overrides for default Babel options of JSX and SVG files loader.
     - **`context`** &mdash; *String* &mdash; Base URL for the resolution of relative config paths;
     - **`cssLocalIdent`** &mdash; *String* &mdash; Optional.
 The template for